Transitions (5-27 May 2018) is a sustainable exhibition – and it’s carbon neutral.

 The footprint, neutrality, and offsetting (or carbon credits)

-An Australian company, Pangolin Associates, measures the carbon footprint.
-Pangolin takes the activities listed above into account and determines each impact and ‘scope’.
+An Australian company, Pangolin Associates, measured the carbon footprint.
+Pangolin takes the activities listed above, and more, into account and determines each impact and ‘scope’.
 Put another way, each fall into a type: the carbon emissions for which I am responsible, and those due to my suppliers’ goods and services, e.g. my framer, the winery supplying the reds and whites at the opening, and the printer of the book.

 There are amazing carbon credit projects across the globe that also help sustain communities and create jobs.
 For Transitions I selected two Australian initiatives: one in Tasmania (avoided deforestation), and another in Western Australia (biodiversity corridor conservation).
-Living in the Blue Mountains, on the doorstep of World Heritage wilderness, these two are close to my heart.
+Living in the Blue Mountains, on the doorstep of World Heritage wilderness, these two are especially close to my heart.
+I’ve also included a forestation project in Timor-Leste, and a solar energy project in Southern India.

 Keep the footprint low, offset less